Cat-sushi/simple_mutex/README.md

 This provids a exclusive write lock and shared read-only locks.

-Request for exclusive lock can politely interrupt multiple parallel loops acquiring shared locks.
+Request for exclusive lock can gracefully interrupt multiple parallel loops acquiring shared locks.

 ## Features